Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/introduction.md

 # Introduction

-Trimble Creator's core concept is a graph.
+The core concept of the app is a graph.
 Graphs represent logic that computes geometry primitives (and other data), which flows through the graph.

 <p align="center">
   <img width="400" src="concepts\GeneralConcepts\images\CreatorCow.png"/>